 Your policy expectations are derived from your community, management, and your own company culture.
 Must you arrive to work at a certain time?
 Dress a certain way?
 These business policies are part of your employee handbook.
 To find out what policy to write about you will need to research the expectations of your community and management.

 Your government may expect that you follow the laws of the land.
 In the US we have laws to protect the environment (EPA), workers (OSHA), and the individual from discrimination (EEO) or unfair pay (FSLA) and a whole host of other laws (FDA, FMLA, ADA, etc).
 These expectations must be understood by every company that does business in the U.S. and deployed as company policy.
+Organizations typically use an employee handbook or posters in the lunch to communicate company policies.

 Writing policies like this are part of your Human Resources Policies and Procedures Manual.
 Small companies may only have an employee handbook that addresses some of these but in a larger organization (100+ employees) you should develop a more comprehensive HR Manual because a larger organization must adhere to all of the HR laws while a smaller company has many exemptions.